Meet Our Coaches:

 My involvement with the Youth program began just after becoming a Certified Coach in 2014.
+In August 2018 I received my Bronze Level Coaching Certification.
 I have bowled competitively for 30+ years and have been involved with youth coaching in a variety of sports throughout those years.
 Creating a positive learning environment is critical to the development of young people, and I pride myself in being a positive influence on youths’ in the sport of bowling.
 In 2017 I accepted the position of Youth Director and have focused my immediate efforts on growing membership while raising the skill levels of our bowlers, all within the confines of a fun environment.
 I use “hands-on” coaching, which is sometimes required in an effort to adjust the position of the athlete (body angle to the target, hand position) as appropriate.
 I strive to instill the mindset that this is a “bowling development program”.
 I will challenge each athlete to become a better bowler.
 Dedication from bowlers, parents and coaches alike is required to make our program a success.
 I believe we are on the right track!
-In addition, we have recently added a second Certified Coach to our program.
+In addition, we have recently added a third Certified Coach to our program.
 Together we challenge our bowlers to learn new skills, show respect for the sport and fellow bowlers, and HAVE FUN!

 David Schiada (Coach Dave):